ryancbutler/XDReplicate/README.md

 - 05-11-2017: Added check for LTSR and fixed ICON creation on new app creation
 - 05-12-2017: bug fixes
 - 05-22-17: browsername in apps and permission fixes
+- 06-01-17: Fixes for BrokerPowerTimeScheme on desktop groups

 ### XenDesktop Versions Tested